Pensilina14/bullet-ballet/README.md

 ## Usage

+- In the terminal run the command : java -jar bullet-ballet-all.jar In alternative:
-- In the terminal type `./gradlew run` to run the game.
+- In the terminal run the command : ./gradlew run -> it requires gradle

 <hr/>